Kintyre/ksconf/docs/source/dyn/cli.rst

                             ignoring spacing and sort order
-        package             Create a Splunk app .spl file from a source directory filter              A stanza-aware GREP tool for conf files promote             Promote .conf settings between layers using either batch or interactive mode.
+        package             Create a Splunk app .spl file from a source directory filter              A stanza-aware GREP tool for conf files get-value           Get the value from a specific stanzas and attribute set-value           Set the value of a specific stanzas and attribute promote             Promote .conf settings between layers using either batch or interactive mode.
 Frequently this is used to promote conf changes made via the UI (stored in the